erasmus-without-paper/ewp-specs-architecture/README.md

 that D would want to know it?

 Some of the APIs are **event listener APIs**.
-If Host 2 wants to receive such notifications from other hosts, he indicates that he has implemented a specific event listener API in its Manifest file.
+If Host 2 wants to receive such notifications from other hosts, it indicates that it has implemented a specific event listener API in its Manifest file.
 Now, if Host 1 is able to broadcast such notifications, then it asks the Registry which hosts have implemented the proper listeners, and posts the proper notifications at the listener URLs.